Skip to main content

 Factors that Affect the Surrender Value of a Savings Plan

 There are various factors that determine the amount you will get on surrendering a savings plan prior to maturity.
+Here are some of the key factors:

-• Premium Payment History: On-time payment with no lapse in premium accounts leads to an increment in surrender value since the policy charges more reserves as the policy matures.
+• Premium Payment History: On-time payment with no lapse in premium accounts leads to an increment in surrender value since the policy charges more reserves as the policy matures

-• Accumulated Bonuses and Loyalty Additions: Most participating policies accumulate bonus and loyalty additions, increasing the surrender cash value if held for extended periods.
+• Accumulated Bonuses and Loyalty Additions: Most participating policies accumulate bonus and loyalty additions, increasing the surrender cash value if held for extended periods

 Did You Know?